-When the voltage selector switch is in position for 480/277V 3Ø, voltage at the two GFCI duplex convenience outlets is 139 volts, and the voltage at the two twist-lock convenience outlets is 240/139 volts.
-When the voltage selector switch is in position for 208/120V 3Ø, voltage at the two GFCI duplex convenience outlets is 120 volts, and the voltage at the two twist-lock convenience outlets is 208/120 volts.
-When the voltage selector switch is in position for 120/240V 3Ø (DELTA), voltage at the two GFCI duplex convenience outlets is 120 Volts, and the TWO TWIST-LOCK OUTLETS SHOULD NOT BE USED.
-When the voltage selector switch is in position for 120/240V 1Ø, voltage at the two GFCI duplex convenience outlets is 120 volts, and the voltage at the two twist-lock outlets is 120/240 volts.
+When the voltage selector switch is in position for 480/277V 3Ø, voltage at the two GFCI duplex convenience outlets is 139 Volts, and voltage at the two twist-lock convenience outlets is 240/139 Volts.
+When the voltage selector switch is in position for 208/120V 3Ø, voltage at the two GFCI duplex convenience outlets is 120 Volts, and voltage at the two twist-lock convenience outlets is 208/120 Volts.
+When the voltage selector switch is in position for 120/240 3Ø (DELTA), voltage at the two GFCI duplex convenience outlets is 120 Volts, and the two TWIST-LOCK OUTLETS SHOULD NOT BE USED.
+When the voltage selector switch is in position for 120/240V 1Ø, voltage at the two GFCI duplex convenience outlets is 120 Volts, and voltage at the two twist-lock outlets is 120/240 Volts.